FrankGoortani/markdown-cv/chatbotdoc.md

 # Frank Goortani's Resume
-Name: Frank Goortani, TOGAF, PMP current job title: Solution Consultant
+Name: Frank Goortani, TOGAF, PMP current job title: Hands on Solution Architect | LLM, Web, Cloud, Mobile, Strategy

 ## Profile
 A seasoned Sr. End-to-End Solution Architect with over 20 years of experience, I specialize in Data, Web and Mobile, Cloud, and DevOps architectures.
 My expertise lies in designing and implementing enterprise applications and custom software.
 I bring robust leadership skills and a strong academic background in software from prestigious institutions.
 With significant contributions in both enterprise and startup environments, I have influenced strategy and decision-making at all levels.
 My dynamic and assertive approach drives innovation and growth.